JuliaTesting/Mocking.jl/README.md

 Usage
 -----

-Suppose you wrote the function `randdev`, how would you go about writing tests for it?
+Suppose you wrote the function `randdev` (UNIX only).
+How would you go about writing tests for it?

 ```julia
 function randdev(n::Integer)